Mansfield Center Events

 Mansfield Center events are an important part of our community outreach and public education.
 These events bring global and ethical issues to Montanans and the University through dialogues with national and international experts and scholars.
 All Mansfield Center events are free and open to the public unless noted otherwise.
 If you would like to receive email updates about upcoming events, please subscribe for Mansfield Center email announcements.

 Every year, the Mansfield Center invites national and international experts to the University of Montana to discuss a current topic relevant to Montana and the Mansfield Center mission.
-Past conferences have examined issues including health care, women's empowerment, the challenges of aging and the changing political structure in Asia.
+Past conferences have examined issues including human trafficking, health care, women's empowerment, the challenges of aging and the changing political structure in Asia.